-- MATHQ 113 OR

-- MATHQ 114

--

-NIVERSITY OF ALBERTA

-• STATQ 151 - Introduction à la statistique appliquée I
+- MATHQ 114 Calcul élémentaire - STATQ 151 Introduction à la statistique appliquée I OR - SCI 151 InSciTE: Scientific Inquiry and Data Analysis

-Major and Minor in Canadian Studies
+Major and Minor in Canadian Studies [Faculté - English]

-- For the major in Canadian Studies, students must obtain a minimum of ★30 at the senior level in Canadian Studies including at least ★6 at the 400-level. - All courses labelled ETCAN as well as courses with a Canadian content (see Classification of Courses) and SCSOC 225 are allowed in the major. - · ETCAN 101 is required, but may not be counted in the major. - A minimum of ★9 at the senior level in ETCAN, including ETCAN 360 and ETCAN 450, are required.
+- For the major in Canadian Studies, students must obtain a minimum of ★30 at the senior level in Canadian Studies including at least ★6 at the 400-level. - All courses labelled ETCAN as well as courses with a Canadian content (see Classification of Courses) and SCSOC 225 are allowed in the major. - ETCAN 101 is required, but may not be counted in the major. - A minimum of ★9 at the senior level in ETCAN, including ETCAN 360 and ETCAN 450, are required.

-- CA FR 350 Panorama de la littérature canadienne-française - HISTE 260 Introduction à l'étude de l'histoire du Canada de 1713 à 1867 - HISTE 261 Introduction à l'étude de l'histoire du Canada de 1867 à nos jours - · SC PO 225 Gouvernement du Canada - · SC PO 226 Politique au Canada - · SCSOC 225 Méthodes de recherche en sciences sociales
+- FRANC 324 Introduction aux francophonies littéraires du Canada - HISTE 260 Introduction à l'étude de l'histoire du Canada de 1713 à 1867 - HISTE 261 Introduction à l'étude de l'histoire du Canada de 1867 à nos jours - SC PO 225 Gouvernement du Canada - SC PO 226 Politique au Canada - SCSOC 225 Méthodes de recherche en sciences sociales

-- For the minor in Canadian Studies, students must obtain a minimum of ★15 at the senior level in Canadian Studies (including at least ★6 at the 300- or 400-level) and a maximum of ★24. - All courses labelled ETCAN as well as courses with a Canadian content (see Classification of Courses) and SCSOC 225 are allowed in the minor. - · ETCAN 101 is required, but may not be counted in the minor. - A minimum of ★9 at the senior level in ETCAN, including ETCAN 360, are required
+- For the minor in Canadian Studies, students must obtain a minimum of ★15 at the senior level in Canadian Studies (including at least ★6 at the 300- or 400-level) and a maximum of ★24. - All courses labelled ETCAN as well as courses with a Canadian content (see Classification of Courses) and SCSOC 225 are allowed in the minor. - ETCAN 101 is required, but may not be counted in the minor. - A minimum of ★9 at the senior level in ETCAN, including ETCAN 360, are required

-Major in Interdisciplinary Studies
+Major in Interdisciplinary Studies [Faculté - English]

-- For the major in Interdisciplinary Studies, students must obtain a minimum of ★30 at the senior level in Interdisciplinary Studies including at least ★6 at the 400-level. - Courses allowed in the major will constitute a program of study with a specific theme (e.g., study of minorities in Canada), to be proposed by the student in consultation with a faculty member and approved by the Associate Dean (Academic). - 7.
-100-level courses may not be counted in the major. - 8.
+- For the major in Interdisciplinary Studies, students must obtain a minimum of ★30 at the senior level in Interdisciplinary Studies including at least ★6 at the 400-level. - 2.
+Courses allowed in the major will constitute a program of study with a specific theme (e.g., study of minorities in Canada), to be proposed by the student in consultation with a faculty member and approved by the Associate Dean (Academic). - 3.
+100-level courses may not be counted in the major. - 4.
 A course in research methods SCSOC 225 is required.

-Note: For example, the following list of courses could constitute a major in Interdisciplinary Studies on the theme of minorities in Canada:
+For example, the following list of courses could constitute a major in Interdisciplinary Studies on the theme of minorities in Canada:

-- CA FR 499

-- ETCAN 360 La question nationale au Canada

-- ETCAN 421 Langue et gouvernement au Canada

-- HISTE 380

-- SC PO 378

-- SCSOC 225 Méthodes de recherche en sciences sociales

-- SOCIE 368 Étude des minorités et des groupes ethniques
+- ETCAN 330 Les francophonies canadiennes et acadiennes I : perspectives historiques et culturelles - ETCAN 332 Les francophonies canadiennes et acadiennes II: perspectives idéologiques et politiques. - ETCAN 360 La question nationale au Canada - ETCAN 421 - HISTE 380 - SCSOC 225 Méthodes de recherche en sciences sociales - SOCIE 368 Étude des minorités et des groupes ethniques

-Minor in Drama
+Minor in Drama [Faculté - English]

-- For the minor in Drama, students must obtain a minimum of ★15 at the senior level in Drama (including at least ★6 at the 300- or 400-level) and a maximum of ★24. - ADRAM 101 and ADRAM 103 are required, but may not be counted in the minor. - · ADRAM 302 or equivalent is required.
+- For the minor in Drama, students must obtain a minimum of ★15 at the senior level in Drama (including at least ★6 at the 300- or 400-level) and a maximum of ★24. - ADRAM 101 and ADRAM 103 are required, but may not be counted in the minor. - ADRAM 302 or equivalent is required.